achen2089/codebase-insights/README.md

    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to start using the application.

 ## Features

-- **Code Structure Analysis**: Visualize and understand the overall structure of your codebase.
+- **Code Structure Analysis**: Understand the overall structure of your codebase.
 - **Complexity Assessment**: Identify complex areas of your code and get refactoring suggestions.
 - **Documentation Coverage**: Evaluate which parts of your codebase are well-documented and which need attention.
 - **Dependency Tracking**: Monitor and manage both external and internal dependencies.